Restoration of the Everglades

 When high levels of phosphorus and mercury were discovered in the waterways in 1986, water quality became a focus for water management agencies.
 Costly and lengthy court battles were waged between various government entities to determine who was responsible for monitoring and enforcing water quality standards.
 Governor Lawton Chiles proposed a bill that determined which agencies would have that responsibility, and set deadlines for pollutant levels to decrease in water.
 Initially the bill was criticized by conservation groups for not being strict enough on polluters, but the Everglades Forever Act was passed in 1994.
 Since then, the South Florida Water Management District (SFWMD) and the U.S. Army Corps of Engineers have surpassed expectations for achieving lower phosphorus levels.

 A commission appointed by Governor Chiles published a report in 1995 stating that South Florida was unable to sustain its growth, and the deterioration of the environment was negatively affecting daily life for residents in South Florida.
 The environmental decline was predicted to harm tourism and commercial interests if no actions were taken to halt current trends.
 Results of an eight-year study that evaluated the C&SF were submitted to the United States Congress in 1999.
 The report warned that if no action was taken the region would rapidly deteriorate.
 A strategy called the Comprehensive Everglades Restoration Plan (CERP) was enacted to restore portions of the Everglades, Lake Okeechobee, the Caloosahatchee River, and Florida Bay to undo the damage of the past 50 years.
 It would take 30 years and cost $7.8 billion to complete.
 Though the plan was passed into law in 2000, it has been compromised by political and funding problems.

+On June 27, 2025, a coalition led by Friends of the Everglades, the Center for Biological Diversity, and the Miccosukee Tribe of Indians filed suit in a federal court seeking an injunction against the installation of an immigration detention camp until a full environmental review and public-comment period are completed.
+Plaintiffs argue the project threatens endangered species habitat, including that of the Florida panther, and violates both the National Environmental Policy Act and tribal cultural-resource protections.